Ahmed-Elghobary/Bulky_MVC/README.md

 - **Book Inventory Management:** Admins have full control over the book inventory, including adding new books, updating details, and removing obsolete ones.
 - **Order Management:** Admins can view and manage orders, update their status, and track shipments.

+## Repository Design Pattern
+This project follows the Repository Design Pattern to separate the data access logic from the business logic.
+This enhances modularity, maintainability, and testability of the codebase.
+The repository pattern ensures a clear separation of concerns and facilitates easier unit testing by providing a mockable abstraction over the data access layer.

 ## Technologies Used
 ASP.NET Core, Entity Framework Core, Bootstrap, Payment Gateway Integration, ASP.NET Identity, External Login Providers